openimsdk/open-im-server/.devcontainer /README.md

 2. After the build is complete, open a web browser or a [VNC Viewer][def] to connect to the desktop environment as described in the quick start and enter `vscode` as the password.

-3. You should now see Code - OSS!
+3. You should now see OpenIM - OSS!

 Next, let's try debugging.

-1. Shut down Code - OSS by clicking the box in the upper right corner of the Code - OSS window through your browser or VNC viewer.
+1. Shut down OpenIM - OSS by clicking the box in the upper right corner of the OpenIM - OSS window through your browser or VNC viewer.

 2. Go to your local VS Code client, and use the **Run / Debug** view to launch the **VS Code** configuration.
 (Typically the default, so you can likely just press <kbd>F5</kbd>).

    > **Note:** If launching times out, you can increase the value of `timeout` in the "VS Code", "Attach Main Process", "Attach Extension Host", and "Attach to Shared Process" configurations in [launch.json](../../.vscode/launch.json).
 However, running `./scripts/code.sh` first will set up Electron which will usually solve timeout issues.

-3. After a bit, Code - OSS will appear with the debugger attached!
+3. After a bit, OpenIM - OSS will appear with the debugger attached!

 Enjoy!

+### Dotfiles

+Dotfiles are files and folders on Unix-like systems starting with `.` that control the configuration of applications and shells on your system.
+You can store and manage your dotfiles in a repository on GitHub.
+For advice and tutorials about what to include in your dotfiles repository, see [GitHub does dotfiles](https://dotfiles.github.io/).

+Your dotfiles repository might include your shell aliases and preferences, any tools you want to install, or any other codespace personalization you want to make.

+You can configure GitHub Codespaces to use dotfiles from any repository you own by selecting that repository in your [personal GitHub Codespaces settings](https://github.com/settings/codespaces).

+When you create a new codespace, GitHub clones your selected dotfiles repository to the codespace environment, and looks for one of the following files to set up the environment.

+- *install.sh*
+- *install*
+- *bootstrap.sh*
+- *bootstrap*
+- *script/bootstrap*
+- *setup.sh*
+- *setup*
+- *script/setup*

+If none of these files are found, then any files or folders in your selected dotfiles repository starting with `.` are symlinked to the codespace's `~` or `$HOME` directory.

+Any changes to your selected dotfiles repository will apply only to each new codespace, and do not affect any existing codespace.

+**Note:** Currently, Codespaces does not support personalizing the User-scoped settings for VS Code with your `dotfiles` repository.
+You can set default Workspace and Remote [Codespaces] settings for a specific project in the project's repository.
+For more information, see "[Introduction to dev containers](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/adding-a-dev-container-configuration/introduction-to-dev-containers#creating-a-custom-dev-container-configuration)."

+In addition, you can also configure Codespaces secrets on your personal profile page at [github.com/settings/codespaces](https://github.com/settings/codespaces).
+Development environment secrets are environment variables that are encrypted, and they are accessible to any codespace you create using repositories that have access to these secrets.

 ### Notes